2020 BinckBank Tour

 The 2020 BinckBank Tour was a road cycling stage race that was originally scheduled to take place between 31 August and 6 September 2020 in Belgium.
-However, due to the COVID-19 pandemic, the race was postponed by almost a month.
-It started on 29 September 2020 and ended on 3 October 2020.
+However, because of the Tour de France being rescheduled to the time the event was to have taken place, the race was rescheduled to remove the conflict.
+It started on 29 September 2020 (nine days after Le Tour finished) and ended on 3 October 2020.
 It was the 16th edition of the BinckBank Tour and was part of the 2020 UCI World Tour.